When it comes to BBQ side dishes, there are so many great possibilities.

 Filled with greens, apples, cranberries, goat cheese, and a simple mustard vinaigrette, it has a little bit of everything.

-You might not think about it, but if you have a bag of frozen peas, some cheddar, mayonnaise, apple cider vinegar, and red onion, you can make a pretty tasty side.
+If you have a bag of frozen peas, some cheddar, mayonnaise, apple cider vinegar, and red onion, you can make a pretty tasty side.

 Make the dressing by mixing mayonnaise, yogurt, apple cider vinegar, and salt and pepper to taste.

 Stir this through the mixture of peas, onion, bacon, and celery for a twist on the usual macaroni or potato salad.

 If you’re not from the south, you might not think of making a batch of biscuits to go with your BBQ.

 I’m here to tell you that they are the perfect addition to the table!

 Soft, warm, and perfect with both chicken and fresh fruit, they are super versatile.

 Be careful not to over-mix the dough and be generous with the butter at the end of the bake.